 People would have the option of quite a range of living conditions from coffin homes for those who are minimalists or who love to a travel and only need a place to sleep, to hostels and communal living for those who prefer shared living environments, to apartments and individual houses.
 McMansions will be a thing of our shameful past because they are a colossal waste of resources and violate Sustainability and Equity.

-There is no reason for anyone to live in crowded quarters at all, which is completely inhumane, and violates Equity and Compassion.
+There is no reason for anyone to live in crowded quarters at all, which is completely inhumane, and violates Interdependence, Equity, Compassion, and Humanity.
 How spacious will these housing units be?
 I have no idea.
 Ultimately, that will, again, be based on human psychology and resource usage math.
 As a starting point I would think 1,000 square-feet per person is a good start for the math, so a 3 person family (2 long nesting partners + child) would have near 3,00 square-feet of space as starting place for the math.

 As a thought too, looking at the phrase “standard floor plans” which I know you will find offensive (well, to be fair, so do I), I would fully expect that the concept of completely modular interior layout walls will be a thing – moveable walls with integrated insulation, pipes, wires, outlets, networking, smart sensors in various layouts and forms as needed, so that you could always customize your floor plan to your liking.
 I already have a product concept for that exact thing.

 You could pick the place that was available to live in, adjust your floor plan through the online app, and then by the time you are ready to move in the bots have already adjusted and realigned the modular wall system and have tested your floor plan.

 Read the short Same Housing? section of my Human Nature, Competition, Employment, and Housing within a Resource Based Economy post.

 “A great many people aspire to do better.